 What is Counselling and Psychotherapy?

 Counselling/psychotherapy (the words mean much the same) is an opportunity to talk with someone openly in a way that helps you to see difficulties in a new way.
 My aims are to help you to explore your feelings and thoughts, so that you can understand your situation differently and to support you towards feeling differently about things.
 This can lead to new ways of behaving that brings greater satisfaction in life.
-Coming to counselling and psychotherapy can be daunting to start with, but that hurdle is soon overcome.
-My role in this journey is to be respectful and sensitive, and to be alongside you in your exploration.
-Your success in this is important to me.
+My role in your journey is to be respectful and sensitive, and to be alongside you in your exploration.

 Training, qualifications & experience